 Bushbuck inhabit thickets within dense and dry savanna woodlands

-Bushbuck stands about 33 inches at the shoulder and weigh from 100 to 120 pounds (depending on sex).
-The females have a light brown coat, with up to seven white stripes and white splotches on the sides.
+Bushbuck stands about 33 inches at the shoulder and weighs from 100 to 120 pounds (depending on sex).
+Females have a light brown coat, with up to seven white stripes and white splotches on the sides.

 White patches occur on most mobile parts of their body, such as the ears, chin, tail, legs, and neck.

 The muzzle is also white, and horns are found only on the males and only one twist.